 b. when the PCF is notifying about the unsuccessful provisioning of the requested service area coverage in the AMF, the "UNSUCCESSFUL" value within the "outcome" attribute.

-Editor's Note: The definition of the "outcome" is FFS.

-If the NF service consumer indicated that the notification method is "ONE_TIME" during the subscription, once the report is performed, the subscription to this event is automatically terminated in the PCF.
-The NF service consumer, to be notified of the subsequent service area coverage change outcome, shall create a new subscription to the "SAC_CH" event.
+NOTE: The outcome is considered successful if the request was successfully executed, no matter whether the current service area coverage that is returned is the same as the service area coverage provided by the AF or different from it.

 If the NF service consumer indicated that the notification method is "ON_EVENT_DETECTION" during the subscription, the subscription to this event is kept in the PCF until the NF service consumer terminates the subscription as described in clause 4.2.3.2 or 4.2.6.2.
 The NF service consumer shall be notified the subsequent service area coverage change outcome as specified in bullets a and b above without requiring a new subscription.

 In addition, if the notification method is set to "ON_EVENT_DETECTION", when the PCF determines that the subsequent changes of the provisioned service area coverage are not triggered by the NF service consumer (e.g., based on PCF internal policies), the PCF shall report the current service area coverage to the NF service consumer, and shall include: